-Balearic journalists demand freedom amid digital noise
+Balearic journalists demand freedom from digital noise

-Published on May 03, 2026 | Translated from Spanish
+Published on May 14, 2026 | Translated from Spanish

 The Association of Journalists of the Balearic Islands has raised its voice on the occasion of World Press Freedom Day.
-Its message is clear: to defend a free and independent journalism and protect the citizens' right to receive truthful information.
+Its message is clear: to defend free and independent journalism and protect citizens' right to receive truthful information.
 In a context of disinformation and pressure on the media, the entity demands guarantees so that the profession can be practiced without interference, recalling that the press is a pillar of democracy.

 Algorithms and verification: the technical challenge of truth 🛡️